jmoseka/jmoseka/README.md

  ## Hi there 👋

-👩‍💻 About me : I'm Jamila Moseka, a passionate software developer currently building projects with js, css, html and bootstrap.
+👩‍💻 About me: I'm Jamila Moseka, a passionate and determined software developer currently building projects with JS, CSS, HTML, and Bootstrap.

 📚 Current Education: I am studying at Microverse, an online training school where I code 8 hours a day remotely with other developers

 💼 Hiring: I am really excited and available to work remotely with a strong tech company.

 🎈 Fun fact:  I have an enthusiastic bubbly personality

 ### Connect with me